So, what is Renewable Natural Gas anyway?

 Decarbonizing our gas system is the right thing to do for our customers.
 It also supports the Province of BC’s climate action plans such as the CleanBC Roadmap to 2030, as well as the Paris Climate Agreement and the United Nations Sustainable Development Goals.

 Check out a few of our blog posts about RNG:

-1Renewable Natural Gas is produced in a different manner than conventional natural gas.
-It’s derived from biogas, which is produced from decomposing organic waste from landfills, agricultural waste and waste water from treatment facilities.
-The biogas is captured and cleaned to create carbon-neutral Renewable Natural Gas (also called biomethane).
+1Renewable Natural Gas (also called RNG or biomethane) is produced in a different manner than conventional natural gas.
+It is derived from biogas, which is produced from decomposing organic waste from landfills, agricultural waste and wastewater

+from treatment facilities.
+The biogas is captured and cleaned to create Renewable Natural Gas.